 Health Benefits of Pomegranates

 Used as a garnish in salads, desserts, and even drinks, pomegranate boasts several health benefits.
-Rich in Vitamin C, K, and dietary fiber, there is no reason not to enjoy plenty of this fruit during the winter months!
+Rich in Vitamin C, and K, and dietary fiber, there is no reason not to enjoy plenty of this fruit during the winter months!

 Pomegranates are filled with numerous small juice filled seeds called 'arils'.
 When cut or burst open these seeds tend to stain everything they touch a deep ruby red.
 Even as a professionally trained Chef, I was never taught how to cut a pomegranate without having the juice run everywhere!
 Tired of wasting all that juice, (and staining my cutting board and dish towels red), I decided to search out how to properly handle this beautiful looking fruit.

-Pomegranates contain 12% of your daily recommended intake of Vitamin C in just 100g of fruit. - Chef Markus Mueller
+Pomegranates contain 12% of your daily recommended intake of Vitamin C in just 100g of fruit.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.